dexterous17/Audio-transcript-with-repo/README.md

 ## 📜 Overview

-This project is a modern prototype that includes:
+This project is a full-stack audio recording and playback app with:

-- A working **audio recorder** with real-time visualization
+- A working **audio recorder** with real-time waveform visualization
-- A **sidebar with searchable cards**
+- **Sidebar with searchable cards** (title & description only)
-- A **top menu bar** for easy access to sections
-- Clean, responsive layout and UI polish
+- **Audio files stored and streamed from a Node.js/Express backend**
+- **Custom playback controls** (Play/Pause, Clear, Edit, Delete) styled for a modern UI
+- **REST API** for CRUD operations and audio streaming
 - **Dynamic main content** that updates based on sidebar card selection

-It's designed to serve as a **foundation** for building more complex audio recording and transcript processing applications.
+It's a foundation for building more complex audio and transcript applications.

 ---